Out of Hours

 Over the course of the performance, the audiences heard the story of Vincent Thomas Sternberg, a Victorian Librarian, who is rumoured to have become the Leeds library Ghost.
 As part of their visit, they were invited to take part in a séance and experience a supernatural manifestation via a recreation of the Pepper’s ghost illusion used widely in Victorian theatre performances.

 The experience began on the street outside the library’s main entrance and lasted for around 45 minutes.
 All those taking part left the library with a small book as a souvenir.
 This was a flick-book, that showed the ghost of Sternberg, looming out of the library shelves.
-You can see the animation that the book contained above.
+You can see the animation that the book contained below.

 As well as introducing new visitors to The Leeds Library, the performance posed the following questions: What are you afraid of?
 What keeps coming back to haunt you?
 What are your hopes or fears – about life in Leeds or elsewhere, or the near or distant future?
 Where are the places only you know about and what is your best kept secret?